 My favorite is A Difficult Matter.
 It’s written in the I is Another category.

-THE TOPIC OF THIS CONTEST WAS:
+THE TOPIC OF THIS CONTEST:

 The sweat vanished from her skin as she sank down into the cool, blue swimming hole.
 The radio spread a festive mood to the commune members, who were picnicking, sunbathing, and laughing while dropping from the rope swing into the water a few feet away.
 Everybody got silent, however, when the music was replaced by an automated emergency broadcast network message.
 Thinking it was just a test, the festivities resumed until the annoying tone switched to a panicked broadcaster’s voice…

 (Stories need only touch on this topic in some way to qualify.)